Astrophotography Without Tracking – Easy

 Why do We Use Tracking?

-The reason we need a star tracker mount is that astronomical objects in the sky are moving, generally from east to west, depending on where in the sky the object or star is.
-This movement happens because our planet is rotating.
-In the Northern Hemisphere, where I live, stars and other objects in the sky appear to rotate around a point near Polaris, the North Star which we can also call the Polar Axis.
+The reason we need a star tracker mount is that astronomical objects in the sky are moving, generally from east to west, depending on where in the sky the object or star is within our solar system.
+This movement occurs because our planet is rotating.
+In the Northern Hemisphere, where I live, stars and other objects in the sky seem to rotate around a point near Polaris, the North Star which we can also call the Polar Axis.

 telescope with az-alt mount tracking